2026 COMMUNITY SUMMIT

 Meet your Summit Speakers!

-From left to right: Lezlie Burkley, Moe Leneweaver, Maren Miller, Carol Ann Soltz, Jonathon Stalls, Kellye Webber, Sandy Visnack, Shelley Shreiner, Megan Strauss, Tessa Lance, Julia Makowski, Dominique Naccarato, Brian Beaulieu, Andrea Earley Coen, Eric Johnson.
+From left to right: Lezlie Burkley, Moe Leneweaver, Maren Miller, Beth Helmke, Carol Ann Soltz, Jonathon Stalls, Kellye Webber, Sandy Visnack, Shelley Schreiner, Andrea Earley Coen, Brian Beaulieu, Julia Makowski, Dominique Naccarato, Tessa Lance, Eric Johnson, Eric Lee, Judy Hamontre, Megan Strauss, Dr. Yufon Chou, Aubrey Tamietti, Betsy Dittenber.

 Lezlie Andrew Burkley